 On the meat side, trim all visible membranes and excessive pockets of fat.
 On the thicker end of the slab, the end rib often has a blob of fat and sometimes a piece of meat that is not actually a rib.
 I trim that as well.

 Ribs cook for a long time, and when the spices are cooking on the meat for that long, they get mellow and nutty and even more delicious.
-So don’t be shy with laying it on!
+So don’t be shy about laying it on!
 The way I like to think about it is to cover the meat so you can’t really see it.
 Don’t season it like you would on a big pork butt where you try to pack as much on as you can by pressing into the meat, but shake on a good solid layer – more on the meat side than the bone side.
 Since Dizzy Pig Seasonings are not heavy on the salt, consider shaking on a little salt before you season.

 Planning Your Cook

 A perfect rib is bursting with flavor – plump, moist, and tender.
 Achieving that magical rib is not really magic, it is a combination of proper cooking technique and cooking them to the perfect doneness.
 There is no right or wrong technique really, as long as you get great results.
 So I won’t try to tell you that this is the only way – it’s just the way that works best for me.
-And, for me, the goal is to get great smoke flavor, a nice brown caramelized flavor crust on the meat, and then cook them until they are perfectly tender.
+And, for me, the goal is to get the great smoke flavor, a nice brown caramelized flavor crust on the meat, and then cook them until they are perfectly tender.

 I do this in two stages.
 During the first stage, I want to build up that flavor and color on my ribs, and for the second stage, I want to cook them until they are tender without allowing them to lose any moisture.